-- Increase total room night bookings over 2019-2020 results, with focus on key market segments; weekends, summer and holiday business; continued focus on local and regional meeting planners as requested by the hotel community and markets impacted by the Toyota Music Factory development.

-- Solution Capitalize on "citywide" groups that require an adjacent headquarter hotel, as well as multiple other hotels. - > Reprioritize advertising buy resources to the greatest market needs and limit print placements to stretch resources by extending digital reach. - Solution >>> Work with the ICVB's digital agency to execute fully integrated meetings microcampaigns that incorporate remarketing, video, and SEM to generate leads and requests for proposal. - Engage in the Simpleview Performance Framework (SPF) for destination marketing, which aggregates data from multiple data sources and provides a holistic perspective to evaluate marketing investments that drive the highest return. - Expand the ICVB's email marketing strategy for lead prospecting, client and partner communications, and visitor engagement, as well as expanding the CVB's integrated "drip" marketing automation platform to improve customer engagement and conversions.
+- u Increase total room night bookings over 2019-2020 results, with focus on key market segments; weekends, summer and holiday business; continued focus on local and regional meeting planners as requested by the hotel community and markets impacted by the Toyota Music Factory development. - Work closely with all Irving hotel sales teams on coordinated sales efforts.
+Review business lost or cancelled due to Covid-19 and target rebooking as soon as possible. - utilize Texas Events Trust Fund for sporting and other eligible events that generate weekend room nights as well as partnering with Drive Nation venue on events, as well as utilizing the venue for Irving CVB-initiated sporting events. - v Continue to work with the City of Irving Economic Development Strategic Plan, targeting trade meetings, conventions and events of desired clusters as well as utilizing our partnerships with the Irving-Las Colinas Chamber of Commerce, TIF, DART and DCURD to generate new and incremental business opportunities for Irving. - usual Capitalize on "citywide" groups that require an adjacent headquarter hotel, as well as multiple other hotels. - Neprioritize advertising buy resources to the greatest market needs and limit print placements to stretch resources by extending digital reach. - Develop lead generation opportunities targeted at acquiring top prospects as clients, with a primary focus on group weekend business, followed by business and leisure travelers. - work with the ICVB's digital agency to execute fully integrated meetings microcampaigns that incorporate remarketing, video, and SEM to generate leads and requests for proposal. - Engage in the Simpleview Performance Framework (SPF) for destination marketing, which aggregates data from multiple data sources and provides a holistic perspective to evaluate marketing investments that drive the highest return. - Expand the ICVB's email marketing strategy for lead prospecting, client and partner communications, and visitor engagement, as well as expanding the CVB's integrated "drip" marketing automation platform to improve customer engagement and conversions.